 Article VII - Amendments

-- The amendment shall become effective if it is approved by a two-thirds majority of all valid ballots.
+- The proposed amendment shall be adopted and become effective if it is approved by a two-thirds majority of all valid ballots.
 All Members of CAIAC shall be informed of the vote results immediately.

 Article VIII - Dissolution